-Hence, in this article, we will guide you through the steps to becoming an engineer in Germany covering the type of work visa you need, the average salary, and steps on how to successfully become an engineer.
-Therefore, read this article until the end for all the necessary information on how to kickstart your engineering career in Germany.
+In this article, we will guide you through the steps to becoming an engineer in Germany, including the type of work visa or residence title you may need, salary expectations, and the process of building a successful career in the field.
+So, read until the end for the essential information you need to start your engineering career in Germany.

 How to Become an Engineer in Germany